 - (Optional) Click the Search down arrow to:

-- Duplicate search form—Loads another search dialog prepopulated with the information you've already entered.
+- Duplicate search form—to open another search form under the current form, pre-populated with the information you've already entered.

 After you search for files, your results include the title, owner, and last modified date of each document.